malcprentice/malcprentice.github.io/0-source/Admin - contact.md

 #  For Students
-* My email is on the handout I gave you in class 1
+* My email is in the manual and on your syllabus.
 * Lost it? <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">Use this backup address</a>
-* Before you email, review how to [[Study Skills - write a well formatted email]]
+* Before you email, review how to write a well formatted email (in Style section of manual).
-* For questions, you could just come see me instead - check my schedule [[Schedules - Malc's schedule]] and book an office hour appointment.
+* For questions, you could just come see me instead - check my schedule (in manual, and on my door) then book an office hour appointment.

 # For Teachers
 <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">Email me</a> for handouts, slides, posters, software, links, etc.